Records Privacy (FERPA)

 Do not remove this text.
 It helps create the video thingy for Jearlene.

-These procedures, in compliance with the Family Educational Rights and Privacy Act (FERPA), govern access to student education records and state the procedures students may follow to obtain or restrict access to their education records.
-These procedures also comply with the Solomon Amendment which maintains the rights of the military services to access student recruiting information.
-Individual academic departments and administrative areas may create their own policies and procedures that follow these comprehensive university procedures.
+These procedures, in compliance with the Family Educational Rights and Privacy Act (FERPA), govern access to student education records and identify the procedures students may follow to obtain or restrict access to their education records.
+These procedures are also designed to be in compliance with the Solomon Amendment which governs the rights of the military services to obtain student recruiting information.
+Individual academic departments and administrative areas may prepare their own policies and procedures consistent with these comprehensive university procedures.

 The University Registrar is responsible for university compliance with these procedures.
-These procedures apply to the records of students who are both admitted and enrolled or who have previously attended BYU on campus or via video conferences, satellite, internet, or by other electronic means.
-Students' rights are effective on the first day of the semester/term.
-These rights do not apply to applicants who were not admitted nor to other correspondence with the university.
+These procedures apply to the records of students who are both admitted and enrolled or who have previously attended the university on campus or via video conferences, satellite, internet, or by other electronic means.
+The rights are effective on the first day of the semester/term.
+They do not apply to applications of persons who were not admitted nor to other correspondence with the university.

 - Education Records